AngleProtocol/angle-docs/resources/analytics.md

 # 📊 Angle analytics

-Getting insights about a protocol can be very challenging without a dedicated and up-to-date analytics.
-This is why we built one from the start with most of the important information users could need about Angle.

-## Main protocol analytics
+Angle has a dedicated official analytics, to provide users with the most important information needed about the protocol.

+## Official Angle Analytics

 The official Angle analytics is available at [analytics.angle.money](https://analytics.angle.money/).
-General data about the protocol, and specific information about governance, each smart contract modules, and the different stablecoins can be found there.
+General data about the protocol, specific information about governance, smart contract modules, and the different stablecoins can be found there.

-## Community Dune dashboards
+## Angle community Dune dashboards

-Some community members have also built dedicated Dune dashboards:
+Amazing community members have also built dedicated Dune dashboards about Angle!
+You can find complementary information about what is going on in the protocol.
+However, note that some data might be inaccurate or outdated, and you should always make sure to double-check the information.

+Here are the dashboards created by the community:
 - [Angle Dashboard](https://dune.com/SebVentures/Angle-Dashboard) from SebVentures, with general information about the protocol.
 - [veANGLE](https://dune.com/tuta/veANGLE-data) from tuta, with specific information about veANGLE.
 - [Angle Gauges Votes](https://dune.com/tuta/Angle-Gauges-Votes) from tuta, with specific information about votes on Angle gauges and ANGLE distribution.